enthought/traitsui/docs/source/traitsui_dev_guide/testing.rst

 coupling between the application code structure and test code means any small refactoring or internal changes could cause a lot of test code to fail.
 This would make changing TraitsUI more difficult.
-Downstream projects realizing the fragility of such tests may decide not to write the tests that should have been written.
+Downstream projects realizing the fragility of such tests may decide not to write the tests that would otherwise be written.

 In fact, TraitsUI 's test suite already makes use of a number of internal helper functions for testing its own UI editors.
 Therefore we noticed that